Rear brake shoes change on Austin Mini

 Op 37

-Fit the handbrake lever link pin and its split pin (GFK101).
+Fit the handbrake lever pin and its split pin (GFK101).

 Spread the legs of the split pin.
 Use the multigrip pliers.